 The Second floor has been devoted to the rapidly expanding stained glass and ceramics programs, complete with kilns for ceramics and glass fusing.
 The studio is set up with student work stations, each with easy access to storage and equipment.

-In 2005 Indian Boundary Park fieldhouse was designated a Historical Landmark by the City of Chicago and was also listed in the National Register of Historical Places.
+In 2005 Indian Boundary Park fieldhouse was designated a Historical Landmark by the City of Chicago and was also listed in the National Register of Historic Places.

 The Fieldhouse Catches Fire

 An extra-alarm blaze severely damaged the park’s landmark fieldhouse on May 20, 2012.
 A partial roof collapse sent three firefighters to the hospital, two of the firefighters were treated for heat-related injuries and the third firefighter was slightly injured.
 All three were checked out and then released from the hospital.

 Indian Boundary Fieldhouse Fire - May 20, 2012